thatbrguy/Dehaze-GAN/README.md

 2. A VGG-19 pretrained on the ImageNet dataset is required to calculate Perceptual loss.
 In this work, we used the weights provided by [link](placeholder)'s implementation.
 Download the weights from this [link](placeholder) and include it in this repository.
 > **Note:** You can use Keras' pretrained VGG-19 as well, as it can automatically download the ImageNet weights.
 However, my original implementation did not use it.

-3. Train the model by using:
+3. Train the model by uusing the following code.
 ```
-python train.py
+python train.py \
+	--A_dir A \
+	--B_dir B \
+	--val_fraction 0.15
 ```
+Here, directory `A` contains the input images, and directory `B` contains the target images.
+Both directories should be placed in this repository before running the code.

 The file `train.py` supports a lot of options, which are listed below:
 - `--model_name`: Tensorboard, logs, samples and checkpoint files are stored in a folder named `model_name`.
 Default value is `model`.
 - `--lr`: Sets the learning rate for both the generator and the discriminator.
 Default value is `0.001`.